-The typical ‘reactive’ measures cannot explain this: it cannot be masks, as most of the worst affected countries have introduced mandatory masks, too; it also cannot be national lockdowns, as most of the worst affected countries have had lockdowns, too; and it cannot be mass PCR testing, as many of the worst affected countries have rather high testing rates, too.
+The typical ‘reactive’ measures cannot explain this: it cannot be masks, as most of the worst affected countries have introduced mandatory masks, too; it also cannot be national lockdowns, as most of the worst affected countries have had lockdowns, too; and it cannot be PCR mass testing, as many of the worst affected countries have very high testing rates, too.

-Moreover, most low-covid countries isolated potentially infected people not at home – where they may infect their family and neighbors –, but in dedicated isolation facilities.
-This is easiest for authoritarian countries (such as China, Vietnam and Thailand), but democratic low-covid countries like Australia, New Zealand and South Korea did this, too (often using empty hotels).
+Moreover, most low-covid countries have been isolating potentially infected people not at home – where they may infect their family and neighbors –, but in dedicated isolation facilities.
+This is easiest for authoritarian countries (such as China, Vietnam and Thailand), but democratic low-covid countries like Australia and New Zealand have been doing this, too, using empty hotels.

 Are there (non-African) low-covid countries without early and strict border controls?
 No.

 A few countries happened to avoid the spring wave, but got caught in the autumn wave.
 This group includes the Czech Republic (and most of Eastern Europe) as well as Uruguay in South America; some US states (notably in the Midwest) also belong to this group.
 Interestingly, in the US, the US President wanted to close borders early, but senior health experts were against it.